ThemeParkWorld/OpenTPW/README.md

 OpenTPW is a re-implementation of [Sim Theme Park / Theme Park World](https://en.wikipedia.org/wiki/Theme_Park_World), requiring an installation the original game and its assets in order to run.
 OpenTPW aims to re-create the same experience as the original game.
 While OpenTPW was initially created as it is quite difficult to get Sim Theme Park to run on modern hardware and on a modern operating system, it also aims to somewhat re-introduce the original online aspect of the game - the servers of which have since been shut down.

+## File Formats

+File format information is available within this repo's [wiki](https://github.com/xezno/OpenTPW/wiki).
+Keep in mind that this information is a work-in-progress, and therefore might not be of incredible detail - however, it still aims to be as useful, detailed, and as in-depth as possible when complete.

 ## Requirements

 ### Running